How Coworking Spaces are Becoming the Airbnb of Offices

 Choosing coworking over tradition

-While both a coworking space and a traditional office will have certain similar amenities, many people find their productivity increases in a coworking space, which fosters more ease than the classic office setting.
+While both a coworking space and a traditional office will have similar amenities, many people find their productivity increases in a coworking space, which fosters more ease than the classic office setting.
 Emotional health can also increase, since the environment is more relaxed, there are more seating options and there is often a sense of community.
 In many cases, coworking spaces are more affordable than traditional offices, especially for startups and entrepreneurs.
 Additional resources, such as talks with industry experts and networking opportunities, are also available.